Recent Economy Energy reviews & complaints info

 For more insight on why the company failed, we take a look at Economy Energy reviews, Trustpilot ratings and how customers can pursue ongoing Economy Energy complaints now the provider has closed.

 1. Customer service

-One of the key factors to bear in mind when looking at Economy Energy customer reviews is customer service, including how the company interacted with its customers and helped them resolve any problems, issues or questions.
+One of the key factors we bear in mind when looking at Economy Energy customer reviews iscustomer service, including how the company interacted with its customers and helped them resolve any problems, issues or questions.

-According to reviews on Economy Energy left online, the supplier’s treatment of its customers was exactly what you would expect from an energy provider that was closed down after an investigation into improper conduct.
-That is to say, Economy Energy reviews have been scathing - and for good reason.
+Reviews on Economy Energy left online show the supplier’s treatment of its customers may have had a hand in leading to an investigation into improper conduct.
+That is to say, Economy Energy reviews on its customer service have been generally quite negative.